Retirement FAQs

 How much money should I have saved for emergencies?

 If you do a Google search for this question, you will get around 472,000,000 results.
 Many of the results have calculators or talk about keeping 3-6 months as a good rule of thumb.
-I think the amount depends on a couple of factors.
+We think the amount depends on a couple of factors.
 If your pay varies due to bonuses, commissions, or other circumstances, you will probably want to keep a higher amount for emergencies.
 If you are a teacher with tenure, you may be able to keep less available for emergencies.
 Personal circumstances should also be factored in such as health issues, kids, or upcoming expenses.
-Working with us will help you to find the right amount to keep available for your situation.
+Working with us can help you to find the appropriate amount to keep available for your unique situation.

 Do I need a financial plan?

 Finances are more complicated than ever.
 Navigating them requires work.
-If you are comfortable doing your own research that’s fine, but there are a lot of bad answers on the internet.
+If you are comfortable doing your own research that’s fine, but it can be difficult to sort through the overwhelming amount of information available and it will not be specifically tailored to you.
 A plan is about more than how to allocate your investments.
-A good financial plan will help you to better understand your cash flow.
-It will help you to better manage your investments.
-It will help you decide which of your investment and savings accounts are best to use in which situation.
+A good financial plan can help you to better understand your cash flow, and decide which of your investment and savings accounts are appropriate to use in which situation.
 One of the great things about having a plan is you get to make informed decisions instead of just winging it.

 Should I work after I apply for social security?